 So, I’m sitting at a smart desk with a giant monitor and a far more powerful computer in a room that one could now definitely describe as being furnished and I’m trying to fulfill the promise that my (slightly) more naïve self made.
 I have no idea what I’m doing.

-I sat cross-legged on the filthy floor of a furniture-free office, head cocked upwards to view the computer monitor which rested on a box that once packaged a Betamax video and I decided to write a book containing short stories of exactly fifty words.
+I sat cross-legged on the filthy floor of a furniture-free office, head cocked upwards to view the computer monitor which rested on a box that once packaged a Betamax video and I decided to write a blog containing short stories of exactly fifty words.
 Unfortunately this first one went slightly wrong.